 First we pray, knowing that only God can reveal truth.
 When I encounter new or alternative teachings, I ask God to humble me and give me the desire to be open instead of right.
 I ask him to remove my excitement over what’s new.
-If I’v never heard anything it in decades of being a Christian and studying the Bible, I should be suspicious of excitement or easy answers.
+If I’ve never heard anything about it in decades of being a Christian and studying the Bible, I should be suspicious of excitement or easy answers.

 So secondly, we investigate Scripture itself.
 It takes time and work to rightly handle the Word of truth (2 Tim.
 2:15).

 Here are some general questions I consider as I study:

 - What does the Bible clearly say about the issue?
 What’s clear always trumps what’s not clear.

 - Is the teaching taken out of context, or does it require mental gymnastics to discover it?
 Either way, it’s suspect.

 - What commands relate to it?